prysmaticlabs/documentation/website/docs/prysm-usage/fee-recipient.md

 Validators don't currently receive any portion of the transaction fees paid by end-users when proposing new blocks.

+Fee Recipient is the feature that allows users receive gas fees when proposing blocks.

 **Fee Recipient** is a new feature that addresses this.
 With Fee Recipient configured, validators will receive a portion of transaction fees when proposing blocks.
 These gas fees are sometimes referred to as inclusion rewards.

 This document shows you how to configure Fee Recipient on your validator client instance.